 Induction training should be provided for all workers.
-This training should at a minimum include the latest up-to-date advice and guidance on public health:
+This training should at a minimum include the latest up to-date advice and guidance on public health:

-- the signs and symptoms of Covid-19; - how Covid-19 spreads; - the importance of not going to work if displaying signs or symptoms of Covid-19 or feeling unwell; - what a worker should do if they develop symptoms of COVID-19; - details of how the workplace is organised to address the risk from COVID-19; - an outline of the COVID-19 response plan; - identification of points of contact from the employer and the workers; - use of face coverings/masks, Personal Protection Equipment (PPE); - any other sector specific advice that is relevant.
+- what a worker should do if they develop symptoms of COVID-19; - details of how the workplace is organised to address the risk from COVID-19; - an outline of the COVID-19 response plan; - the employer and the workers; - any other sector specific advice that is relevant.